janneshopman/RKSymFoam/README.md

 </pre>

-* All available schemes are based on the Butcher Tableau and can be found in the libraries/RungeKuttaSchemes directory
+* All available schemes are based on the Butcher Tableau and can be found in the "libraries/RungeKuttaSchemes" directory
 * Cases are run exactly the same way as by any other OpenFOAM solver
-* A transport model has to be chosen in the constant/tansportProperties file, similar to the usage of pimplFoam.
+* A transport model has to be chosen in "constant/tansportProperties", similar to the usage of pimplFoam.
-* A turbulence model has to be chosen in the constant/turbulenceProperties file, similar to the usage of pimpleFoam.
+* A turbulence model has to be chosen in "constant/turbulenceProperties" file, similar to the usage of pimpleFoam.
 * If you want to run a DNS, set the transport model to Newtonian (1) and the simulation type to laminar (2), as demonstrated below.
 * 1\.
-In constant/transportProperties add the line:
+In "constant/transportProperties" add the line:

 <pre>
 transportModel  Newtonian;